eProsima/PX4-FastRTPS-PoC/README.rst

     $ mkdir build && cd build
     $ cmake ..
     $ make

 Now, to launch the publisher run:

 .. code-block:: shell

     $ ./raspberry_px4 publisher /dev/ttyACM0 #or the selected UART

 And, for launching the subscriber run:

 .. code-block:: shell

     $ ./raspberry_px4 subscriber

-NOTE: Normally, it's necessary set up the UART port in the Raspberry Pi.
+**NOTE**: Normally, it's necessary set up the UART port in the Raspberry Pi.
 To enable the serial port available on Raspberry Pi connector:

-1.Make sure the userid (default is pi) is a member of the dialout group:. (which your usermod command did)
+1. Make sure the userid (default is pi) is a member of the dialout group:

 .. code-block:: shell

     $ groups pi
     $ sudo usermod -a -G dialout pi

 2. You need to stop the already running on the GPIO serial console: